MeshWorld India Logo MeshWorld.

 iptables -I OUTPUT ! -o wg0 -m owner --uid-owner 0 -j REJECT

-For your phone, tablet, work laptop — each device needs its own key pair and IP:
+Phone, tablet, work laptop — each needs its own key pair and IP:

 for device in phone tablet work-laptop; do